Most people train their dogs to sit and shake-a-paw. But advanced dog training, that's another thing entirely.

 Aaaaand, open.
 Yes, I believe you've caught the vision :)

-So let's take the sit-stay and down-stay up a notch or two!
+So let's take the sit-stay and down-stay up a notch or two in advanced dog training!
 You've probably already been working on increasing the distance away that you go from your dog on a stay, as well as the length of time.
 But how about training him to stay even when you're out of sight?

 What about if there's food in front of them?
 Or a favorite toy or stick?
 What about if there's food in front of them AND you go out of sight?